monicawheeler/2019_nov_30_day_challenge/README.md

 ### Day 5 - Friday, November 7th, 2019

 - Fasted for 14 hours and 37 minutes
+- 4 minutes of using breathe app (meditation)
 - Completed Classes and objects teamtreehouse course
 - TODO: write quick accessibility tip for "Aria Roles"